PortsMaster-MV/PortMaster-MV-New/ports/pokewilds/README.md

 More mods can be found on the [Pokewilds Discord Server](https://discord.gg/jdkV7F3AjA).

 ## Notes
 This game has a large RAM footprint and uses more memory over time.
-Therefore it has been classified as an `ultra` port and will only run efficiently on Retroid Pocket 5, Retroid Pocket Mini, RetroDeck, etc. However, it *should* also run well on any device with more than `2GB` of memory like the Anbernic RG552.
+Therefore it has been classified as an `ultra` port and will only run efficiently on Retroid Pocket 5, Retroid Pocket Mini, RetroDeck, etc. However, it *should* also run well on any device with more than `2GB` of memory like the Anbernic RG552. `2GB` devices may also work with the use of included zram tool, but it's untested.

 Documentation: https://github.com/SheerSt/pokewilds/issues/476.